AscendNTNU/downward_target_tracker/README.md

 Parameter   | What
 ------------|-----
+DEVICE_NAME         | i.e. /dev/video1
 TESTING_WITH_LAPTOP | Just for me.
 Set this to 0.
 DUMMY_IMAGE         | 0 will use USB camera; 1 will use a static image embedded in source code.
-DEVICE_NAME | i.e. /dev/video1
+IMU_POSE_TOPIC      | Topic for best current estimate of drone pose (geometry_msgs::PoseStamped) TRACKS_TOPIC        | Topic on which list of targets will be published (tracks.msg) IMAGE_TOPIC         | Topic on which compressed camera feed will be published (image.msg) INFO_TOPIC          | Topic on which debug info (adjustable parameters, bounding boxes and detections) will be published (info.msg)
-IMU_POSE_TOPIC | Topic on which drone pose relative grid is published INFO_PUBLISH_INTERVAL | Change this to limit how often debug visualization info is sent (default is every frame) IMAGE_PUBLISH_INTERVAL | Change this to limit how often compressed camera image is sent (default is every frame) CAM_IMU_RX/Y/Z_INIT | Euler angles defining rotation from camera coordinates to imu coordinates
+LINE_COUNTER_TOPIC  | Topic on which [line counter output](README_linecounter.md) will be published SELECTED_TOPIC      | Topic on which selected target ID will be published (std_msgs::Int32) INFO_PUBLISH_INTERVAL | Change this to limit how often debug visualization info is sent (default is every frame) IMAGE_PUBLISH_INTERVAL | Change this to limit how often compressed camera image is sent (default is every frame) CAM_IMU_RX/Y/Z_INIT | Euler angles defining rotation from camera coordinates to imu coordinates